DallanQ/innovation/QA.md

 The targeted player decides.
 The cards state "I demand you..." so I'm forcing you to do something and as long as you do that something (in whatever manner you choose), the demand is satisfied.

 [monument-special-achievement-question](https://boardgamegeek.com/thread/517432/monument-special-achievement-question)

-> Monument is awarded if you tuck or score 6 cards during a turn.
-> In one action can a player tuck 3 cards and with their 2nd action can they score 3 to get this achievement or would all 6 need to be the same (i.e. all 6 cards tucked or all 6 cards scored)?
-> I am assuming that this is aggregate over both actions since it uses the word "turn" and not "action" so please confirm that is correct.

-It is over the full turn, but it is tuck six or score six -- combinations do not count

 [sanitation](https://boardgamegeek.com/thread/687207/sanitation)